|Responsible Executive:||Finance and Administration|

 |Approving Official:||Vice President for Finance & Administration|

-This policy ensures a fair and measured approach to employment of relatives and avoids the conflicts that can arise from nepotism.
+This policy ensures a fair and measured approach to the employment of relatives and is intended to prevent conflicts that can arise from nepotism.
 The objective of this policy is to emphasize that employment actions will be based on job-related qualifications.

-No individual shall be hired or employed (full-time, part-time, temporary, or student worker) in a department or unit which will result in the existence of a subordinate-supervisor relationship between the individual and any relative, as defined below, through any direct or indirect line of authority.
+An individual’s employment in a department or unit shall not result in a subordinate-supervisor relationship between the individual and any relative, as defined below, through any direct or indirect line of authority.

 A. Scope and Coverage

 This policy applies to all University employees (faculty, staff, and OPS) and all applicants for employment.

 1. Any individual employed before July 1, 2016, in any department or unit where a relative of that individual holds a superior position at least one level of supervision removed from the individual in any line of authority; or

 2. Exceptions approved by the Vice President for Finance and Administration (staff) or the Provost (faculty), and endorsed by the Chief Human Resources Officer as being clearly in the best interests of the University.

 For the purposes of this policy: